zhijieshi/cse3666/myhdl/README.md

 Some MyHDL examples are provided [here](./examples).

-To run the examples, first downlaod them and then run the scripts as a regular Python script.
+To run the examples, first download them and then run the scripts as a regular Python script.
 There should be no error messages when we run the scripts.
-**Remember to activate the virtual environment first**.
+If you use a virtual environment, please remember to activate it first.

 For example, the following is the output of `gate2.py`.

 ```
-# In your virtual envrionment, run "python gate2.py"
+# command: python gate2.py
 a b | and or
 0 0 | 0   0
 0 1 | 0   1